paul-norman/go-fiber-storage/mysql/README.md

 	// Optional.
 Default is 10 * time.Second
 	GCInterval time.Duration

-	// Prefix to allow different types of information in the same table (namespace)
+	// Namespace to allow different types of information in the same table
 	//
 	// Optional.
 Default is ""
-	Prefix string
+	Namespace string

+	// MaxIdleConns sets the maximum number of connections in the idle connection pool.
+	//
+	// Optional.
+Default is 100.
+	MaxIdleConns int

+	// MaxOpenConns sets the maximum number of open connections to the database.
+	//
+	// Optional.
+Default is 100.
+	MaxOpenConns int

+	// ConnMaxLifetime sets the maximum amount of time a connection may be reused.
+	//
+	// Optional.
+Default is 1 second.
+	ConnMaxLifetime time.Duration
 }
 ```